 The I Do Foundation

 The I Do Foundation enables charitable giving in lieu of, or in addition to, giving wedding gifts.
-You can set up a “registry” of charities to which your guests can contribute instead of buying presents, or you can set up a link that will donate 5% of everything your guests spend on gifts from your more conventional registry.
+You can set up a “registry” of charities to which your guests can contribute instead of buying presents.
+Optionally, you can set up a link that will donate 5% of everything your guests spend on gifts from your more conventional registry.

 Heifer International is another charitable registry option, so the gifts will go to a family in need rather than into your closet.
 But Heifer International takes a more concrete approach to giving than just dropping money in a bucket.
-The donations go toward buying a specific animal that can help a third-world family start a business, anything from a hive of honeybees to a milk cow.
+The donations go toward buying a specific animal that can help a third-world family start a business; it could be anything from a hive of honeybees to a milk cow.

 Whether your wedding is traditional or unconventional, your wedding registry should reflect you and your spouse’s personalities and your shared goals as a couple.
 Don’t be afraid to explore these creative registry ideas.
-And if there’s a store where you and your spouse regularly shop together, why not ask if they will create a registry for you?
+What is considered essential for weddings has changed over the last decade.
+Perhaps there’s a store where you and your spouse regularly shop together.
+Why not ask if they will create a registry for you?
 Instead of a tea set and a toaster oven, you could be opening piles of books, board games, or fishing tackle on your special day.